One of the most common questions we get is: “I want to Scuba Dive, how do I get started?”

 4) Confined Water Dives

 Confined water dives is a general term that refers to training in either a swimming pool or in a reasonable open water environment.
 “Confined ‘open-water’” is an open water site that offers swimming pool-like conditions with respect to clarity, calmness, and depth.
-During your confined water dives, you will“ learn all of the necessary skills to safely and effectively Scuba Dive.
+During your confined water dives, you will learn all (and more) of the necessary skills to safely and effectively Scuba Dive.

 5) Open Water Dives